SpLouk/splouk.github.io/_posts/2025-07-22-on-building-hoot.md

 ![](/assets/images/on-building-hoot/schema.png "Diagram of Hoot's important db tables")

 All posts and prompts happen in the context of a group.
-Users may in many groups at once.
+Users may belong to many groups at once.
 The UX of the app allows a user to switch between groups easily.

 ### Client Architecture